-- equipping missiologists for research, teaching and missional praxis in an increasingly complex multicultural world; and
+- Equipping missiologists for research, teaching and missional praxis in an increasingly complex multicultural

-The PhD/ICS recognizes the priority of the Holy Spirit’s person and power in accomplishing the mission of God (Missio Dei) and creates an environment in which students can experience the kind of learning that connects them more deeply to the Spirit’s work in mission and allows them to focus their program and research on the application of integrative learning in missional praxis.
+The PhD in Intercultural Studies (PhD/ICS) degree is an in-service program for those with a master’s degree in an appropriate theological and missiological discipline and with at least two years of intercultural ministry experience.
+The PhD/ICS program recognizes the priority of the Holy Spirit’s person and power in accomplishing the mission of God (Missio Dei) and creates an environment in which students can experience the kind of learning that connects them more deeply with the Spirit’s work in mission and allows them to focus their program and research on the application of integrative learning in missional praxis.

-The PhD/ICS consists of 60 credits earned in 11 modules, three dissertation research courses, and a research dissertation, and is built around several components:
+The Ph.D./ICS consists of 60 credits earned in 10 modules, one area studies research tutorial, three dissertation research courses, and a research dissertation, and is built around several components:

 - Pentecostal perspective: Distinctive emphasis on Spirit-empowered mission in a global context.